 In May of 2009 I found out I was pregnant and on January 28, 2010 I gave birth to our first farm boy Braden.
 We welcomed our 2nd little farm boy Ethan into the family on October 16, 2012 when he surprised us by arriving 3 weeks earlier than his brother did.
 We recently suffered a miscarriage with our third pregnancy in August 2015, but we were pleasantly surprised to learn that we were pregnant very shortly after and found out we were expecting our rainbow baby and ended up having our 3rd baby boy Jonathan on April 30, 2016 right in the middle of planting our crops!

-We also have a Siberian husky, 2 tabby cats, we love and serve God, and that’s us in a nutshell.
-As I already said, I’m a nurse and I work in a rural ER on a casual/as needed basis and I spend the rest of my time being a stay-at-home-mom to our 3 little boys—I truly get the best of both worlds!
+We also have a Siberian husky, 2 tabby cats, recently adopted a hedgehog, and we love and serve God.
+As I already said, I’m a nurse and I work in ER on a casual/as needed basis and I spend the rest of my time being a stay-at-home-mom to our 3 little boys—I truly get the best of both worlds!
 I am fully embracing my role as farm wife and mom and I LOVE cooking & baking in my kitchen.

 I also have a passionate love of agriculture that I never knew I had until my husband encouraged me to learn more about it.I’m a city girl who married into the farm life and I love sharing what I learn with anyone who reads this blog.
 I have enjoyed my journey as an advocate for agriculture which has brought me many awesome opportunities including sharing my story in presentations at many conferences across Canada and have been a part of many blogging events focused around food and farming.